np2048/Python/shInstall/README.md

     $ git clone <your github config repository URL> Config
     $ Config/install.py vim

-This will backup your current system .vimrc config file (actually rename it to .vimrc.default) and copy .vimrc from the reposytory to the system path stored it the path/.vimrc file
+This will backup your current system *.vimrc* config file (actually rename it to *.vimrc.default*) and copy *.vimrc* from the repository to the system path stored it the *path/.vimrc* file

 When a PC already have local copy of your Config repository simply run